 I am looking for a cylinder block for one of these engines if anyone has one, or a complete engine, available for me to buy.

-Here is a copy of a publication for the care and operation of the Lycoming "C" series 4 cylinder engines.
-This should be of interest to anyone with a truck or tractor fitted with a Lycoming CT engine.
+I have copied a publication I found for the care and operation of the Lycoming "C" series 4 cylinder engines.
+This should be of interest to anyone with a truck or tractor fitted with a Lycoming CT engine and is copied below.

 If you have any comments or queries on the above page please contact me by email at the following address This email address is being protected from spambots.
 You need JavaScript enabled to view it..